quay/quay-operator/README.md

     imagePullSecretName: redhat-pull-secret
 ```

 Operator sets the Clair database connection string with parameter `sslmode=disable` if no option is specified in QuayEcosystem custom resource. `sslmode` option determines whether a secure SSL TCP/IP connection will be negotiated with the database server.
-If you are connecting to SSL enabled Postgresql database, set `clairDatabaseConSslMode` to `require`, `verify-ca` or `verify-full` [*].
+If you are connecting to SSL enabled Postgresql database, set `databaseConnectionOptions` to `require`, `verify-ca` or `verify-full` [*].
 An example:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1